 Hi everyone.
 I am sorry that the site has not been updated for such a long time but I have been quite seriously ill for most of 2016 and unable to sit at the computer .
 My treatment is going in the right direction and I can now sit for small periods of time, so I hope to get back on track really soon.
 I have really missed adding, sorting, and browsing Gene stuff.

-Anyway I wish you all a wonderful yuletide and a happy and healthy and Gene-filled 2017.
+Anyway I wish you all a happy and healthy and Gene-filled 2017.

 I came across this description of people born on 23rd August.
 I think the writer had Gene in mind.
 What do you think?

 They have a mercurial, kinetic charm that brings them great affection.
 A graceful bearing combines with a light touch of sophistication.
 They are guileless, nice individuals…Everyone wants to be friends with August 23 people.
 These friendly, energetic souls are so likable it’s difficult to resist them…Parenthood is one of their great joys…they achieve their goals in an orderly, practical manner…Because of their enthusiastic nature, they never lose faith in their ability to make things happen…

 A rose called Singin' In The Rain.

 And his soul sincere.”

 The Italian for beauty.

 The French for fine food.